Hideyuki Nakayama: Biography

-He planned to quit if he could debut in three months while aiming to become an actor, he joined the Tokyo Children's Theatre Company "N.A.C" in 1981.
-Just three months later, he debut of the entertainment world with the semi-protagonist of Kayō Suspense Gekijō's Nerawareta Jokyōshi (20 April 1982, Nippon TV).
-Depending on his drama debut, he could not keep down his feelings and went to high school in the suburbs of Tokyo, he jumped out of Gunma and transferred from junior high school third term to junior high school in Kawasaki, Kanagawa.
-He passed the recruitment audition of Watanabe Productions in January 1984 while having them stayed in a house of acquaintances or school teachers.

 In 1985, he and Daisuke Matsuno (now a novelist) from the same production formed the AB Brothers (ABブラザーズ, Ē Bī Burazāzu).
 In the same year, they debuted in Fuji Television's Lion no Itadakimasu as assistants.
 They were popular mainly in young women in their appearances including Nippon Broadcasting System's AB Brothers no All Night Nippon (October 1985 - July 1987).
 However, their popularity declined after when they appeared in Itadakimasu in 1989.
 After that, he shifted to his work of acting and moderating by himself, in contrast to the direction with Matsuno seeking to be a comedical talent became prominent.
 In 1992, their activities as AB Brothers disappears spontaneously, as it is pursued by a third generation of comedy.
-Later on, Matsuno wrote the autobiographical novel Geinin Shikkaku (published by Gentosha) with motifs of his relationship with Zhongshan during his time.

 He later participated in popular television dramas such as Fuji Television's Tokyo Love Story in 1991 and Tokyo Broadcasting System's Depart!
 Natsu Monogatari as a supporting character.
 Also, since 1992, he made regular appearances on Nippon TV's Daisuki!
 His light talks with Akiko Matsumoto and Naoko Iijima gathered support from viewers.
 Also, in 1994, he became a topic such as his relationship with former Onyanko Club member Yukiko Iwai.
 On the other hand, Nancy Seki said, "A star of bullfighting variety show scenes gave birth to a star who is watching TV.
 It's smooth with only the (entertainment industry) sharpness, relationships, and other circumstances which has nothing to do with me; Hideyuki Nakayama is a symbol of this in the inside of a cathode ray tube that is turning to." according to a column.